Assistive Listening - Other

-Cons - digital systems have a fairly short range, and are more expensive than simpler FM systems.
+Cons - older digital systems had a fairly short range, but the newer ones (such as Digi-Wave 400 series) have a very good range.
+Digital systems are usually more expensive than conventional FM systems.

 Infrared: Pros - IR systems can have total security, which makes them great for courtrooms and top-secret events.
 They can also be used in multiplex movie theaters, where all the theaters can be on the same channel, with no signals straying from one theater to another.